hanneshapke/AgentWerkstatt/docs/configuration.md

 #### LLM Configuration

 - `model`: The LLM model to use (currently supports Claude models)
-- `agent_objective`: System prompt/objective for the agent
+- `persona`: System prompt/persona for the agent

 #### Tools Configuration